Uncategorized

 Step 9: Apply Smartly, Not Randomly

 Many candidates apply to hundreds of jobs without preparation.
-That rarely works.
+This approach rarely works.

 Instead: